jaikarve/databricks-aws-e2-cft/README.md

 This template is a work in progress.
 Here is what is left to implement:

   1. AWS PrivateEndpoint & PrivateLink configuration
-  2. Test out option where VPC is pre-configured
-  3. Test creation of cross-account IAM role within CFT